rohithr8484/Mezo-Defi-IQ/README.md

 A cross-protocol DeFi app built on a Bitcoin-powered blockchain to unlock Bitcoin’s full financial potential.

+**Deposited BTC**

+Users can deposit BTC which can be converted to MUSD for bitcoin based loans

 **Unified MUSD deployment platform**

 Brings together non-collateralized access to BTC, MUSD, flexible MUSD borrowing, seamless asset swaps, and  liquidity into a single cohesive platform.